jknack/handlebars.java/README.md

 # Getting Started
  In general, the syntax of **Handlebars** templates is a superset of [Mustache](http://mustache.github.com) templates.
 For basic syntax, check out the [Mustache manpage](http://mustache.github.com).

+ The [Handlebars.java blog](http://jknack.github.io/handlebars.java) is a good place for getting started too.

 ## Maven
 #### Stable version: **0.12.0**